CSE237SP2022/project-lettucechoose/README.md

 ### What user stories were completed this iteration?
 * Refactored structures of classes (Base, Protein, Topping) based on feedbacks and updated main() to reflect those changes.
 * We have set limited quantity for Base, Protein, and Toppings.
 If there's no stock, users are prompted to make other choice.
+* Drink menu is implemented - users can now add drinks to their orders.
+Each drink has different price.
 ### What user stories do you intend to complete next iteration?
 * We worked so that users can quit the order at anytime - we are having progress, but did not merge into main because it's not complete yet.
 We will try to implement it by the next iteration.
 * Vendors will be able to restock any sold-out items.